Top Films of 2024

 When one thinks about the subjective experience of being a modern woman, what's the one film genre that comes to mind that would best encapsulate that?
 If you said 'body horror,' then "The Substance" is the film for you.
 The film centers on an aging fitness star who attempts to become 'young again' with the help of the mysterious substance.
 One week, she is her current aging self.
 The next, she is a young woman again.
 Problems begin to emerge, however, when the two sides of herself begin to take advantage of one another.
 "The Substance" is full of grotesque and nightmarish imagery that seems to encapsulate many aspects of the female experience and all the horrors and anxieties that come with it.
 It is a horrifying, grotesque nightmare to be a woman, especially with the current beauty standards aided and abetted by Hollywood, advertisements, and more damagingly, social media.
 With "The Substance," French director Coralie Fargeat is able to demonstrate how subjectively damaging these notions are and how it deforms and abuses the psychology of women everywhere.

 Centering on a love triangle between three insanely talented tennis competitors, one begins to wonder whether the characters are discussing tennis or romance in Luca Guadagnino's sports romance "Challengers."
 The balance between attraction and competition runs rampant in this film, as the viewer bounces between the affections of its characters, between varying timelines, and between who you root for and sympathize with.
-It's a tale of passion and drive, all encircling around the lives of young people trying to find out what to make of their lives and how the sport they're playing fulfils them.
-"Challengers" is an utterly captivating romance and sports film that managers to pull you into its web of affections and overall competitive spirit.
+It's a tale of passion and drive, all encircling around the lives of young people trying to find out what to make of their lives and how the sport they're playing fulfills them.
+Starring the young, hot performers Mike Faist, Josh O'Connor, and the new superstar in the film world, Zendaya, "Challengers" is an utterly captivating romance and sports film that managers to pull you into its web of affections and overall competitive spirit.

 After his most commercially viable film, last year's "Poor Things," Yorgos Lanthimos goes right back to his typical style of audience-alienating absurdism with "Kinds of Kindness."
 Bringing back some of his usual players like Emma Stone, Willem Dafoe, and Margaret Qualley, Lanthimos also enlists Jesse Plemons, Joe Alwyn, Hong Chau, and Mamoudou Athie.
 "Kinds of Kindness" is three episodic stories of people trying desperately to prove their love or demand love in return.
 However, all of the behaviors of the characters only ever seem to stem from selfishness based on delusional and warped perceptions.
 Filled with Lanthimosian absurdist logic and structure, the film is like a Rorschach test for the viewer to project how their own personal relationships to others parallels to the relationships found in the film.
 Lanthimos sets these absurd scenarios in present day and makes this notion ever-present, which only points more to how our contemporary landscape reflects these cold and hollow characters desperate to find connection to someone or something.
 All the while, nothing they do is ever for anyone else's benefit.
 Rather, it is to satiate their own restless need to feel safe and secure in their own warped reality.
 It's a film that won't leave you soon after watching and will continue to rattle around in the corners of your mind.